geomemo/sep24daprojectdemotraf/README.md

 # sep24daprojectdemotraf
-A Data-Driven Approach to Urban and Rural Density Analysis
+A Data-Driven Approach to Urban and Rural Traffic Analysis